Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: Joint localisation and data detection

 \subsection{Alternating MLE-MLE Algorithm}

 In the alternating MLE-MLE algorithm, the estimation for azimuth-elevation angles and the estimation for the $t$th symbol and Doppler frequency are performed alternatively using two MLEs until the convergence is achieved at the time window with a length of $t+1$.
 Define a new signal vector ${\bf{ y}}_1=[{\bf{ y}}_{0,l}^T,..., {\bf{ y}}_{t,l}^T]^T $, which contains $t+1$ signals in the $l$th subframe and ${\bf{ y}}_{0,l}$ contains the pilot signal.
-The first phase of the alternating MLE-MLE algorithm is to estimate azimuth angle and elevation angle given ${\boldsymbol {\hat f}}^{(z-1)}_{\boldsymbol{D}}$ and ${\bf{\hat s}}^{(z-1)}_{t,l} $, where $z$ denotes the iteration index of the alternative optimisation, as where $ \boldsymbol{\hat f_{D}} \!\!=\!\![\hat f_{D,1},...,\hat f_{D,K}] $, ${{\bf{ s}}_{0,l}}\!\!=\!\!1$ and ${{\bf{\hat s}}_{1,l}},...,{{\bf{\hat s}}_{t-1,l}}$ have been estimated in previous time windows when the convergence has been reached, thus they are known in the current time window.
-The expectation calculation is the same as the method used in MLE in Sec. \ref{deriv_ap}.
+The first phase of the alternating MLE-MLE algorithm is to estimate azimuth angle and elevation angle given ${\boldsymbol {\hat f}}^{(z-1)}_{\boldsymbol{D}}$ and ${\bf{\hat s}}^{(z-1)}_{t,l} $, where $z$ denotes the iteration index of the alternative optimisation, as

+where $ \boldsymbol{\hat f_{D}} \!\!=\!\![\hat f_{D,1},...,\hat f_{D,K}] $, ${{\bf{ s}}_{0,l}}\!\!=\!\!1$ and ${{\bf{\hat s}}_{1,l}},...,{{\bf{\hat s}}_{t-1,l}}$ have been estimated in previous time windows when the convergence has been reached, thus they are known in the current time window.
+The expectation calculation is the same as the method used in MLE in Sec. \ref{locsalition algorithm}-\ref{MLE localisation}.
 It is noteworthy observing that our proposed algorithm is universal regardless of the presence of gain-phase defects since these expected values become constant values in the absence of gain-phase defects.